 In fact, I listened to a podcast recently about someone who built up 30,000 Linkedin connections in only 30 weeks!

-Of course, once you hit the connection limit, you can still attract followers.
+And once you hit the connection limit, you can still continue to attract followers.

-And having that many connections is not as rare as you'd think.
-Quality is way more important than quantity, although there is an initial balance to be struck where you need a certain number of followers to start getting traction on the platform.
+Having such a high number of connections isn't as rare as you'd think.
+Although in my view quality is way more important than quantity.
+There is, however, a balance to be struck where you need a certain number of followers to start gaining traction in the first place.

-And that's what you have to understand.
-Linkedin is a broadcast platform.
-Whilst it may have more of a business focus, it’s a social media platform just like any other.
+What you must understand is that Linkedin is a brand-building broadcast platform.
+Whilst it may have more of a business focus, ultimately it’s a social media platform just like any other.

 It enables you to get your message out there, and to get noticed by many people.
-To build your audience using the concept of 6 degrees of separation.
+To build an audience using the concept of 6 degrees of separation.

 More importantly, for you and your business - your personal brand - it’s about becoming known, respected and trusted.

-And from there it's about securing a call or meeting with your ideal prospects.
-One of the most challenging things to do in business.
+From there it's about securing a call or meeting with your ideal prospects.
+And that is one of the most challenging things to do in business.

-If you’re still restricting your connections just to those people you already know, then what’s the point of being on the platform?
+If you’re still restricting your connections just to those people you already know, then what’s the point of being on the platform anyway?